openMSL/sl-1-3-object-based-generic-perception-object-model/test/behavior/005_occlusion_radar/README.md

 # 002 Object in FOV

-This test checks if an object occluded by another object is not detected by the lidar model.
+This test checks if an object occluded by another object is still detected by the radar model due to multi path propagation beneath the occluding object.

 ## System Structure Definition